 Justice Scalia was nominated by President Ronald Reagan in 1986, following a contested nomination of Justice Rehnquist to the Chief Justice position.
 Scalia’s confirmation was unanimous by the US Senate, making him the first Italian-American appointed to the US Supreme Court.

-Antonin Scalia was a first generation American, born in Trenton, New Jersey to Italian immigrants.
+Antonin Scalia was a first-generation American born in Trenton, New Jersey, to Italian immigrants.
 In school he was regarded as one of the brightest, graduating valedictorian from Xavier High School.
 He attended Georgetown University (valedictorian) and earned his Law Degree from Harvard, graduating magna cum laude.

 Antonin Scalia will be regarded as one of the most brilliant Justices to ever sit on the bench.
-His approach and style made him not only unique but memorable to every person who he came in contact with.
+His approach and style made him not unique but memorable to every person who he came in contact with.
 Scalia used his position from the bench to solicit more questions and opinions during oral arguments than any other of his colleagues.

-A slight Republican majority in the Senate is the biggest obstacle facing a late term nominee.
+A slight Republican majority in the Senate is the biggest obstacle facing a late-term nominee.
 Republican leaders are already calling for stonewall action against any nominations.
 President Obama has expressed his sense of duty in ensuring that a nominee is found and presented to the Senate for confirmation.
 Even in death, Justice Scalia has the ability to shake up the political world and bring one more Executive Power issue to the national forefront.

-The Law Firm of Massey & Duffy, PLLC, serving the Gainesville, Ocala, Lake City and surrounding areas.
+The Law Firm of Massey & Duffy, PLLC, serving the Gainesville, Ocala, Lake City, and surrounding areas.
 Offices in Gainesville, (352) 505-8900.